 Invasive procedures should be considered if

 Microscopic diskectomy and laminectomy with surgical removal of herniated material are usually the procedures of choice.
 Percutaneous approaches to remove bulging disk material are still being evaluated.
 Dissolving herniated disk material with local injections of the enzyme chymopapain is not recommended.
-Lesions acutely compressing the spinal cord or cauda equina (eg, causing urine retention or incontinence) require immediate surgical evaluation (see Spinal Cord Disorders: Diagnosis).
+Lesions acutely compressing the spinal cord or cauda equina (eg, causing urine retention or incontinence) require immediate surgical evaluation (see Diagnosis).

 If cervical radiculopathies result in signs of spinal cord compression, surgical decompression is needed immediately; otherwise, it is done electively when nonsurgical treatments are ineffective.